 - Find the proper balance

 As a designer, yes, your brand identity absolutely is a big deal.
+(Read why here.)
 However, it's essential to find the proper balance between requiring excellence of yourself and putting too much pressure on yourself.
-Think of it this way: your logo, all the coordinating elements from your business cards to your email signature, and your website will speak volumes of your attention to detail, personal aesthetic and abilities.
-Instead of getting overwhelmed and reaching for a bag to breathe into, think of it as an awesome challenge and the perfect opportunity to showcase your strengths.
+Think of it this way: your logo, all the coordinating elements and collateral from your business cards to your email signature, and your website will speak volumes of your attention to detail, personal aesthetic and abilities.
+Instead of getting overwhelmed and throwing in the towel before you've started, think of it as an awesome challenge and the perfect opportunity to showcase your strengths.
 If you want to attract clients who appreciate your design aesthetic, then what better why to reel them in than with the brand identity you design for yourself?

 - Trust yourself and remember to have fun

-If you're anything like me, you're a designer because you love finding the best creative solution for things by uncovering just the right mix of design elements.
+If you're anything like me, you're a designer because you LOVE finding the best creative solution for things by uncovering just the right mix of design elements.
 Trust your gut to make the right choices for yourself, and have confidence in your abilities.
-If you're still getting caught in the pressure-filled mindset, shift your thinking to be more positive.
-Take the pressure off yourself, and have fun with it!
+If you're still getting caught in the pressure-filled mindset, shift your thinking to be more positive and have fun with it!
 Crafting a unique brand identity all for yourself is an exciting undertaking.
 Not to mention, it's really awesome to have the skills to do it yourself.
 It's a special talent!
 If you infuse the process with joy, the end product will reflect that.

 - Knock it off with the comparison!

 That's easier said than done, I know.
 Comparison is ugly, and it's so incredibly destructive to creativity.
-With so many creatives putting their work out there, it seems impossible to avoid seeing what everyone else is producing.
+With so many creatives putting their work out there, it seems impossible to avoid seeing what everyone else is creating.
 And with other people's work always in front of our faces, it's hard to keep our minds clear from wondering if our work measures up and if it's keeping up with current trends.
 However, you're working on creating your personal brand.
 That means it needs to be 100%, undiluted YOU.
-When you try and emulate what other designers are doing, it's going to be forced and inauthentic.
+When you try and emulate what other designers are doing, it's going to be forced, inauthentic, and result in a rebrand shortly down the road.
 If you've ever heard the phrase, "a photocopy is never as sharp as the original," then it applies perfectly to this situation.
-Why be a fuzzy, uninteresting photocopy when you could be the original?
+Why be a fuzzy photocopy when you could be the original?